 These tests may include:

-The type of treatment you have will depend on the size of the tumour, its position and whether it has spread.
+The type of treatment you have will depend on the size of your cancer, its position and whether it has spread.

-If you have surgery, the part of your large bowel that contains the cancer will be removed and the two open ends together.
+If you have cancer in your bowel, your surgeon will remove the part that is affected and join the two open ends together.
 He or she may also remove your lymph nodes.
-These are glands found throughout your body that are part of your immune system) near your bowel are often removed as well because they are the first place the cancer usually spreads to.
+These are glands found throughout your body that are part of your immune system.
+They are often the first place the cancer spreads to.

 Chemotherapy and radiotherapy

-Sometimes it's not possible to remove all the cancer by surgery, so you may need to have additional treatment with chemotherapy and/or radiotherapy too.
+Sometimes it's not possible to remove all the cancer by surgery, so you may need to have treatment with chemotherapy and/or radiotherapy too.
 Chemotherapy uses medicines to destroy cancer cells and radiotherapy uses radiation.

-These treatments aim to destroy any remaining cancer cells and to prevent the cancer spreading further.
-They are sometimes used to shrink the tumour, before or after surgery, to kill any cancer cells that might be left after surgery or to help reduce your symptoms.
+Chemotherapy and radiotherapy aim to destroy any remaining cancer cells and prevent the cancer spreading further.
+They are sometimes used to shrink the tumour before or after surgery.
+They can also kill any cancer cells that might be left after surgery or help to reduce your symptoms.

-Less commonly used are monoclonal antibodies that are medicines designed to recognise specific proteins on cancer cells.
-There are three main monoclonal antibodies used in the treatment for bowel cancer:
+Monoclonal antibodies are medicines designed to recognise specific proteins on cancer cells.
+Monoclonal antibodies used to treat bowel cancer include:

 These medicines seek out cancer cells and stop them growing.
 They are sometimes used alongside chemotherapy.
 They can be used for various stages of cancer – ask your doctor for more advice.

-There is evidence that taking the following steps can help to reduce your risk of getting bowel cancer.
+If you take the following steps, it may help to reduce your risk of getting bowel cancer.

-Produced by Stephanie Hughes, Bupa Health Information Team, January 2012.
+Produced by Rachael Mayfield-Blake, Bupa Health Information Team, January 2014.